uds-psl/autosubst-ocaml/README.md

 The only difference in the generated code here is that the Hint command in versions below 8.13 does not accept certain attributes that we generate normally.

 ### `case-studies/tapl-exercise/`
-This directory contains the case study I implemented for exercise 23.6.3 of TAPL.
+This directory contains the case study we implemented for exercise 23.6.3 of TAPL.
 You can issue `make` in this directory to have Coq compile all the files.

 ### `case-studies/kathrin/coq/`